umicom-foundation/Bits2Banking/README.md

 # Bits to Banking — Open Book Project
 Learn computing from **bits → operating systems → programming → databases → networking → security → finance** and into **Calypso/TMS & real projects**.
-We write in small, printable volumes so beginners (including kids/teens) and adults can follow step by step.
+We publish in small, printable **volumes** so beginners (kids/teens) and adults can follow step by step.

 Script-driven, contributor-friendly book series: **bits → banking → Calypso**.
 ---

 ## Quick Start (Windows)

+## 0) What you’ll get (first run)
+- A tiny **Volume 0** Word file you can open locally.
+- Two short chapters you can edit in Markdown.
+- A super simple “contribute → pull request” flow.

+---

 ### 1) Install tools (one time)
 - **Python 3.11+** — https://python.org